Skip to main content

 “Listen - you can hear him rustling the leaves under the snow and snorting as he tracks that coon.”

-About that time Ranger began to bay, a deep, long bark, almost a howl.
-As he straightens out the track his howling would increase in rhythm.
+About that time, Ranger began to bay, a deep, long bark, almost a howl.
+As he straightened out of the track, his howling increased in rhythm.
 As if he were singing a song.
 Dad would smile, stop, cock his head a little, and listen intently.

 We had been walking for a while.
-Honestly, I was lost, without Dad, I would have probably never found my way back to the truck.
+I was lost; without Dad, I would have never found my way back to the truck.

 “Which way is the house?” he asked me.